Helperbird/website/src/pages/help/features/how-to-mute-all-videos-on-any-page.md

 youtubeId: vwT8SAJfU3E
 cardTitle: Video Controls
+featureDescription:
-featureDescription: Learn how to control video playback speed and volume on any webpage using Helperbird.
+  Learn how to control video playback speed and volume on any webpage using Helperbird.
 This guide shows you how to customize your video-watching experience, including turning on default controls.
 date: 2022-01-01
+headerTags:
-headerTags: [
+  [
+    {
+      tag: 'how-to-turn-on-video-playback-controls',
-  { tag: "how-to-turn-on-video-playback-controls", title: "How to Turn On Video Playback Controls" }, { tag: "how-to-change-video-speed", title: "How to Change Video Speed" }, { tag: "how-to-adjust-video-volume", title: "How to Adjust Video Volume" }, { tag: "how-to-show-default-video-controls", title: "How to Show Default Video Controls" }, { tag: "video-tutorial", title: "Video Tutorial" }, { tag: "need-more-help", title: "Need More Help?" }
+      title: 'How to Turn On Video Playback Controls' },
+    { tag: 'how-to-change-video-speed', title: 'How to Change Video Speed' }, { tag: 'how-to-adjust-video-volume', title: 'How to Adjust Video Volume' }, { tag: 'how-to-show-default-video-controls', title: 'How to Show Default Video Controls' }, { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-more-help', title: 'Need More Help?' }
   ]

 tags: features
 url: help/how-to-mute-all-videos-on-any-page/
 permalink: help/how-to-mute-all-videos-on-any-page/
 ---

 With Helperbird, you can make watching videos on any webpage more enjoyable by adjusting the playback speed and volume right from the extension.

 Here’s how to do it: